Active

 AI as a Mirror: Societal Reflection Studies

-The patterns we find in artificial agents — negativity bias, short-horizon extraction, bystander invisibility — are not the model's invention.
+The patterns we find in artificial workers — negativity bias, short-horizon extraction, bystander invisibility — are not the model's invention.
 They are inherited from us.
 We use multi-agent experiments as a diagnostic tool for the institutions, incentives, and blind spots of the societies that built the training data.

 SocietyBiasInstitutions